Federal Application for Withholding Certificate for Dispositions by Foreign Persons of U.S. Real Property Interests

 Form 8288-B (Rev. February 2016)

-We last updated the Application for Withholding Certificate for Dispositions by Foreign Persons of U.S. Real Property Interests in February 2019, so this is the latest version of Form 8288-B, fully updated for tax year 2018.
-You can download or print current or past-year PDFs of Form 8288-B directly from TaxFormFinder.
+We last updated the Application for Withholding Certificate for Dispositions by Foreign Persons of U.S. Real Property Interests in February 2019, and the latest form we have available is for tax year 2018.
+This means that we don't yet have the updated form for the current tax year.
+Please check this page regularly, as we will post the updated form as soon as it is released by the Federal Internal Revenue Service.
 You can print other Federal tax forms here.

 Other Federal Other Forms: